 You can see the formatting is done to your selected cells automatically like the image below.

-There are 2 useful ways to bring the Format Painter by using the keyboard.
+There are 2 useful ways to bring the Format Painter by using the keyboard shortcut.
 It saves you time while you use the shortcut key.

 - Firstly, select the formatted cells.